What is Place2Be?

 If you have any questions and would like to find out more about the services that Place2Be can provide:

 Please contact the Place2Be School Project Manager: Chloe Szczelkun.
 She is in school all day on Monday, Tuesday and Thursday mornings.
-She can be contacted through the school office or directly on 0208 672 3062, extension 4.
+She can be contacted via the School Office on 0208 672 3062.

-You can also refer your child or seek more information by speaking to your child’s Class Teacher, or the School Inclusion Manager / SENCO.
+You can also refer your child or seek more information by speaking to your child’s Class Teacher, or Miss Devlin (Inclusion Leader / SENDCo).

 Please speak to Chloe Szczelkun (Place2Be School Project Manager) or your child’s class teacher for more information.
 Alternatively, Chloe can be contacted on 020 8672 3062.